-Information Disorder in Asia: Overview of Misinformation Ecosystem in India, Indonesia, Japan, the Philippines, Singapore, South Korea, and Taiwan
+Information Disorder in Asia: Overview of Misinformation Ecosystem in India, Indonesia, Japan, the Philippines, Singapore, South Korea, Taiwan, and Vietnam

 This research paper is the first of a series of short articles that provide an overview of what is known about the scale and impact of disinformation in different Asian countries.

 While concerns over "fake news" have prompted rigorous investigations into the related areas in the United States and Europe recently, little is known about the way misinformation and disinformation is spread in many Asian countries where economic and digital development, especially smartphones, have transformed people's lifestyles including their patterns of news consumption and distribution.

 On which platforms do falsehoods spread?
 Who are the actors?
 What motivates them?
 Why do specific topics, issues, and individuals become targets for information disorder?
 What is the scale and impact of false or misleading news reports?

 Of course, Asia is comprised of many countries; we speak different languages, have different cultures and religious beliefs, and live under various political systems.
 Naturally, the matters at the heart of the misinformation ecosystem in each country vary considerably.

 In this research project, we aim to map the landscape of each country's own "fake news" problems.
 Many intertwined factors affect the situation, including culture, history, politics, economy, education, digital adoption, technology trends, media law, and press systems.

 Our goal is not to encompass all such aspects, but rather to highlight salient characteristics that will inform academics, media professionals, tech companies, non-government organizations, and government organizations of critical issues and their impact on the community.